 President Donald Trump has stated that tax reform is a priority for his administration.
-While on the campaign trail, President Trump outlined a tax plan that borrows heavily from the Republican Party’s “Blueprint on Tax Reform” released in June 2016.
+While on the campaign trail, he outlined a tax plan that borrows heavily from the Republican Party’s “Blueprint on Tax Reform” released in June 2016.
 This suggests that the blueprint will be the likely starting point for his tax reform.
 While the blueprint and President Trump’s proposed tax reform policies are closely aligned, there are differences between the proposals.

 Border adjustments were not originally part of President Trump’s reform plan, although recent reports suggest he may be considering it.
+The issue is controversial.
 The border adjustment seemingly intends to promote U.S. growth and encourage domestic production by exempting income from U.S. exports from tax and taxing imports (including all products, services, and intangibles).
 While not certain, it appears that the proposed import tax may not allow for deductions for all or part of imported inputs.
 This could mean greater taxes for U.S. companies selling imported products to U.S. buyers.
 Conversely, net exporters in the US would likely benefit from such change.

 Nothing has been finalized yet.
 If prior tax reform efforts are of any indication, the process will not be fast moving.
 However, President Trump has stated that tax reform is a priority for 2017 and the political climate is favourable for changes to be made.